-The program will run similar to 2020.
+TYC Youth Sailing Program will run similar to 2020.
 We will have different program options that will be weekly.
 Unlike last year, kids can attend multiple classes to extend their sailing for the summer assuming it is an appropriate class for their abilities.

 This handbook contains all the information you need to know about the Sail Training season.
 It includes required apparel, expectations about behavior and use of the boats and equipment.
 Safety is our top priority.
 Safety practices must be implemented to ensure an educational and fun experience for the children.
 We encourage students to participate in races hosted by Narragansett Bay Yachting Association (NBYA).
 Our instructors will strive to assure that all students, regardless of age and class level, will have ample support and encouragement for competitive and non-competitive sailing opportunities.

 ■ Teach student sailors the life skills required in boat handling, sailing, and seamanship.